HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * a leading .../.mo(nth) heading should be useful
   * this could expand to include all  of the timePeriods
     * try -08-
-  * try linking to a heading in one of the deeper files in this repo
-    * confirm and then remove

 ### 2023
 #### -08-
 ...